prernadutta15/InterviewPreparation/README.md

 ### Sorting and Searching:
 1. Merge Intervals (done)
-2. Find First and Last Position of Element in Sorted Array
+2. Find First and Last Position of Element in Sorted Array (done)
-3. Search in Rotated Sorted Array
+3. Search in Rotated Sorted Array (done)
-4. Find Peak Element
+4. Find Peak Element (done)
 5. Kth Largest Element in an Array
 6. Median of Two Sorted Arrays
 7. Search a 2D Matrix